The supplementary file provides additional evidence relevant to promotion and/or tenure review.

 The teaching portfolio, which is provided by the candidate, should be representative, not comprehensive.
 Candidates often include sample course materials such as syllabi, exams, and homework assignments in order to illustrate their innovative approaches to teaching.
 Other materials, such as course websites, may also be included.

 The service portfolio may contain examples of service on university committees, elected bodies, advisory groups, task forces, and/or other activities serving the university's mission.
-It may also contain examples of service to the profession and community, such as white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or letters of appreciation.
+It may also contain examples of service to the profession and community, such as white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or signed letters of appreciation related to service contributions.

 The portfolio may include a short narrative summarizing the candidate’s unique service experiences or obligations.
 Candidates may wish to comment on the significance and quality of their work and provide a rationale for the choice of examples in the portfolio, the significance of those choices, the role played by the candidate, and the amount of time devoted to service activities.